 Historical Notes for this Recipe:

-This recipe was posted in 2011.
-It was last updated with more information in 2023.
+This Mediterranean Chickpea Salad recipe was posted in 2011 when I was just starting to learn about Sumac.
+It was last updated with more information in 2025.

 Pinterest image of Mediterranean Chickpea Salad